-Prepared class notes will be made available through the course website on OWL Brightspace, along with other useful reference material and data for assignments.
+Prepared class notes will be made available through the course website on OWL at http://owl.uwo.ca/, along with other useful reference material and data for assignments.
 Lecture notes and any posted demonstration videos are copyrighted to the instructor and legally protected.
 Do not post these videos and lecture notes on any other website or online forums.
 The recording of the live/synchronous lectures of the course without the permission from the course instructor is prohibited.
 The illegal posting and sharing of the copyrighted course content could be subjected to legal actions.